 Each team must also recruit a faculty member to act as their team coach and mentor.
 While coaches are not required to take part in the competition event, their participation is necessary to ensure that all teams have access to assistance in crafting their responses.

 Can all registered teams take part in the competition?

-The Atlantic Council reserves the right to limit the number of teams competing in the Cyber 9/12 Student Challenge.
+The Atlantic Council reserves the right to limit the number of teams competing in the Cyber 9/12 Strategy Challenge.
 If the amount of teams registering for the competition exceeds the Council's logistical capacity, written policy briefs will be analyzed by a review board and utilized to determine which teams qualify for the event.
 Should the review process become necessary, all registered teams will be notified as soon as possible.

 How is the competition structured?

 One month before the competition, all registered teams receive Intelligence Report I, setting the stage for the simulated cyberattack.
 The teams are given approximately two weeks to prepare their written policy briefs.

 The two days of the competition are divided into qualifying, semifinal, and final rounds.
 All teams submitting a written policy brief are entitled to participate in the qualifying round on the first competition day.
 Teams advancing to the semifinal round will be announced at an evening reception, where they receive Intelligence Report II, further adjusting the simulated scenario.

 In the morning of the second day of the competition, semifinalist teams present their modified policy recommendations based on the evolved scenario.
 Teams advancing to the final round receive Intelligence Report III and very limited time to adjust their recommendations.
 In the afternoon of the second day, finalist teams present on a stage to a panel of celebrity judges.
 The competition concludes with an awards reception.